 The acquirer believed that they could dictate everything and they expected the 2 acquired companies to do what they were told.
-That approach doesn’t even work with a 2-year old so how can an adult, well-educated, successful CEO assume it will work with other adult, well-educated, successful people?
+That approach doesn’t even work with a 2-year old so how can an adult, well-educated, successful CEO assume it will work with other adults, well-educated, successful people?

-In a situation like this we always start listening.
+In a situation like this, we always start listening.
 I think there is a reason why we have 2 ears and only one mouth.
 The first meeting we attended was a steering group meeting for the integration team encompassing representatives from the 3 companies.
-The CEO was obviously annoyed with the discussion about how things should be organised.
+The CEO was obviously annoyed by the discussion about how things should be organised.
 That was the first time we heard the phrase “I just say things as they are”.
-Over the next days we heard it many times when we were together with the CEO.
+Over the next days, we heard it many times when we were together with the CEO.
 We sensed she got more and more frustrated and so did the people around her.

 Why do some people use that phrase?

 The short answer to that question is that they have a low level of cultural intelligence.
-When you have a low level of cultural intelligence you have difficulty in seeing things from different perspectives and you might have a difficulty in seeing remote connections.
-If you grew up in a monocultural environment and was educated in a monocultural environment you are disposed.
+When you have a low level of cultural intelligence you have difficulty in seeing things from different perspectives and you might have difficulty in seeing remote connections.
+If you grew up in a monocultural environment and was educated in a monocultural environment you are disposed of.
 In a group where everybody agrees on how the world looks like, share the same values and norms you are likely to see other perspectives as wrong or even dangerous.